tfarnham/pacmen-bouncing/README.md

 Download all files then open index.html in your browser

 ## Roadmap of future improvements
+Nice next steps inclide:

-Create a "Slow down" function to remove the extra iterators created by "Speed Up"
+- Creating a "Slow down" function to remove the extra iterators created by "Speed Up"

-Refine animation with more than just the two frames
+- Refining the animation to have more than just the two frames

+- Rotating the images to be in line with the direction (up/down) that each PacMan is going

 ## License